Maria Clara at Ibarra: Development

 The show took three years in production and was pitched as early as September 2020, beginning around August to October 2019, based on the novels Noli Me Tángere and El filibusterismo.
-According to GMA Network's vice president for drama, Cheryl Ching-Sy, it was initially conceptualized by Atty.
-Annette Gozon - the network's senior vice president - as an adaptation of the novels around March 2019.
+According to GMA Network's vice president for drama, Cheryl Ching-Sy, it was initially conceptualized by Annette Gozon - the network's senior vice president - as an adaptation of the novels around March 2019.
 Eventually, the creative team added a Gen Z character into the story to grab the attention of the young audiences.
 Head writer Suzette Doctolero was later brought in to develop the concept as "Noli Me Tángere with a modern twist".
 Although pre-production was delayed in 2020 when the COVID-19 pandemic struck the Philippines, it was nearly completed by early 2022.

 It was slated to run for 20 weeks, from October 2022 to February 2023.
 Before its pilot week, supervising producer Helen Rose Sese mentioned that a second season was planned should the series become a hit.

 With most of the story being set in 19th century Philippines during the Spanish colonial period, the show consulted historians Ramon Guillermo and Gonzalo Campoamor II for its set and costume design as well as the script.
 The 19th century scenes were filmed in multiple locations across Ilocos, Batangas, Laguna, Bulacan, Tanay, and Pampanga.
 Scenes including the exterior of the vintage houses were mostly shot in Ilocos Norte and Ilocos Sur, particularly in Sarrat, Santa Maria, Sitio Remedios, and Calle Crisólogo.
 The interior of Kapitan Tiago's house was shot in Taal, Batangas.
 The production design team built a bahay kubo to film scenes in Sisa's house, using vintage photos of old huts as references.
-While filming at Calle Crisólogo, the crew experienced an earthquake and production was temporarily halted.
+While filming at Calle Crisólogo, the crew were caught up in the 2022 Luzon earthquake and production was temporarily halted.

-Principal photography concluded on February 4, 2023.

 Casting

 On July 8, 2022, it was announced that Barbie Forteza, Dennis Trillo, and Julie Anne San Jose were cast in an upcoming historical portal fantasy drama based on José Rizal's novels.
 The rest of the supporting cast was announced on August 3, which was followed by the first teaser on September 13.

-The cast was coached by Roven Alejandro (who also plays Don Tiburcio De Espadaña, Doña Victorina's stuttering husband) for dialogues in the Spanish language.
-According to head writer and creative consultant Suzette Doctolero, San Jose's audition impressed the network's executives that they unanimously decided for her to take the role.

-On January 16, 2023, the cast for the new characters in the El filibusterismo arc was announced during an online media conference, which included Khalil Ramos, Pauline Mendoza, Kim de Leon, and Julia Pascual.
-A teaser for the sequel arc was subsequently released in a new version of the opening theme's music video.
+On January 16, 2023, the cast for the new characters in the El filibusterismo arc was announced, which included Khalil Ramos, Pauline Mendoza, Kim de Leon and Julia Pascual.